|

 042/012 |

 During the past 24 hours, solar activity was low.
-Six sunspot regions were on the visible disk with several C-class flares produced.
-The solar wind speed increased to about 440 km/s.
-The geomagnetic field was quiet to unsettled. |
+Ten sunspot regions were on the visible disk without M-class and above flares produced.
+The solar wind speed reached a peak of about 470 km/s.
+The geomagnetic field reached active levels for 3 hours and quiet to unsettled levels for the rest of the time. |

-Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field is expected to be mainly quiet to unsettled. |
+Within the next three days, solar activity is expected to be moderate with a slight chance for X-class flares.
+The geomagnetic field is expected to reach isolated active levels on 2-3 Jun due to the recurrent coronal hole high speed stream and it is expected to be quiet to unsettled on 4 Jun. |

 |